HungLTL/SMB3/README.md

 UPDATE v1.2:
 - Mario functions fleshed out: Now has the ability to carry koopa shells, charge up jumps and sprints, can now fly properly, and a tail that can identify overlaps instead of collisions
 - Added paragoombas, koopa paratroopas and piranha plants
-- Certain pipes can now warp to the World 1-1 Secret Zone
+- CPipe: Certain pipes can now warp to the World 1-1 Secret Zone
 - Added power ups, coins, the P-Switch and the End-of-World Roulette
 - Added splash screen and overworld map
 - Added HUD